Go Back

 Method

 1. Heat the olive oil in a large skillet over medium-high heat.
-Add the Italian sausage and brown it for 3-4 minutes, breaking it into small pieces as it cooks.
-Add the diced onion and continue cooking until the meat is fully cooked through, about 3-4 minutes more.
-Add the minced garlic and cook for 1 minute until fragrant.
-Drain off excess grease by tilting the pan and using a spoon to push the meat to the side, then transfer the cooked mixture to your slow cooker.
+Add the ground turkey and brown it for 3–4 minutes, breaking it into small crumbles as it cooks — it can stick more than sausage, so keep it moving.
+Add the diced onion and continue cooking until the meat is fully cooked through, about 3–4 minutes more.
+Add the minced garlic and fennel seeds and cook for 1 minute until fragrant.
+Drain off any excess liquid, then transfer the cooked mixture to your slow cooker.

-4. Add the uncooked ziti pasta directly to the hot sauce in the slow cooker and stir well, pressing the pasta down into the liquid so it's fully submerged.
-This is important because the pasta needs to absorb the sauce as it cooks.
-Cover and cook on high for 15-25 minutes, stirring once halfway through cooking, until the pasta is tender.
-Check the pasta's doneness starting at 15 minutes—you want it creamy, not mushy.
+4. Add the uncooked ziti directly to the hot sauce and stir well, pressing the pasta down into the liquid so it's fully submerged.
+Cover and cook on high for 15–25 minutes, stirring once halfway through, until the pasta is tender.
+Check for doneness starting at 15 minutes — you want it creamy, not mushy.

 5. Turn off the heat once the pasta is tender.
-Sprinkle the freshly shredded mozzarella evenly over the top of the ziti and cover the slow cooker.
-Let it rest for 5 minutes—the residual heat will melt the cheese into creamy pockets throughout the dish.
+Sprinkle the freshly shredded mozzarella evenly over the top and cover the slow cooker.
+Let it rest for 5 minutes — the residual heat will melt the cheese into creamy pockets throughout the dish.
 I always use freshly shredded cheese instead of pre-shredded because it melts much more smoothly without the anti-caking additives.

 6. Stir gently to distribute the melted cheese throughout the ziti, then serve immediately while hot and creamy.
 The dish is best enjoyed fresh from the slow cooker.